OnionIoT/openwrt-sdk-wrapper/config/README.md

 During development, there might be a need to pull package makefiles from a local source.

-In that case, change the contents of `onion.feeds.conf` to:
+In that case, change the contents of `new.feeds.conf` to:

 ```
 src-link custom <FEED-DIRECTORY-HERE>